 Utilization of Prefabrication Processes - IES' size and 100% merit shop environment has allowed the Company to implement best practices across the organization as it relates to prefabrication.
 IES has invested in and utilizes prefabrication facilities to pre-assemble electrical components that can later be installed on site.
 This is safer, more cost effective and more efficient for IES and the customer.
-IES has prefabrication centers strategically located to service the U.S. on large scale projects.
+IES has prefabrication centers located across the U.S. to service large scale projects.